Regex Cheatsheet

-• Use + to look for one or more characters
+to look for one or more characters - Use

-• Use * to look for zero or more characters.
+to look for zero or more characters. - You can search the end of strings using the

-• Start of String or Line ^ By default, the ^ anchor specifies that the following pattern must begin at the first character position of the string.
+anchor specifies that the following pattern must begin at the first character position of the string. - The closest character class in JavaScript to match the alphabet is

-This shortcut is equal to [A-Za-z0-9_].
+.
 This character class matches upper and lowercase letters plus numbers.
-Note, this character class also includes the underscore character ( _ ).
+Note, this character class also includes the underscore character ( _

 let longHand = /[A-Za-z0-9_]+/;